 … Many gun owners claim they want lax gun laws so they can protect themselves from those who have such free access to guns …

 Those in defense of free gun purchases often have said to me, “well, gun statistics and deaths from them are so hard to track so most information out there is inaccurate.”
 Yet, they will tell me millions of people use guns in self defense every year.
 So THAT is the only valid and track-able gun statistic?
 In reality, gun violence is one of the most tracked statistics in law.
 The truth is not a lie just cause you don’t like it.
+It is easily tracked, as evidenced by gun owning Republican Mr. Bryant who is tracking them for you.

 “It’s clear from Bryant’s data that there aren’t anywhere near the 1-2.5m instances of defensive gun use per year that gun rights advocates claim.
 Those figures, unlike Bryant’s, are based largely on the results of a survey [not actual legal tracking] taken more than 20 years ago.
 Because it’s an estimate, there’s no way to verify the incidents, something advocates attribute to the nature of crime reporting.”
+That stats are very available if you like them or not.

 Lets be clear on one thing, other than target shooting guns, guns have one purpose.
 Guns are designed and intend to kill.
 They are designed to as efficiently as possible, end life.
 They are very efficient at it.
 The machine gun is the deadliest invention in history.
 Guns are only invented to end life.
 Responsible gun owners will also say, you do not draw a gun unless you intend to use it.
 A gun’s only use is to kill.
 Unless you plan on and intend to end another life do not un-holster your gun.
 I agree.